Opportunity at National Institute of Standards and Technology (NIST)

 |Wong-Ng, Winnie Kwai-Wah

-The energy crisis has spurred intensive research activities in energy conversion materials.
-For example, recent improvements in thermoelectric conversion efficiency have made thermoelectric materials attractive to the automotive industry for waste heat recovery applications, as well as in the environmental arena for reliable solid-state refrigeration.
-Specific research activities include (1) structure and property (Seeback coefficient, electrical resistivity, and thermal conductivity) measurements of novel thermoelectric materials, (2) development of a novel method for high-temperature Seebeck coefficient measurements, (3) deposition of combinatorial thin film libraries using a state-of-the-art sputtering-pulsed laser tool, and (4) utilization of NIST first-in-world high throughput techniques for mapping Seebeck coefficient and electricity resistivity.
-The thermoelectric materials may be quantum dots, thin films, single crystals, or bulk metals, alloys or oxides.
-Opportunities exist to investigate other materials and devices and develop additional high-throughput methods for batteries, photovoltaics, photocatalysis, super-capacitors, and sustainable energy.
+The energy crisis has spurred intensive research activities in energy conversion and storage materials.
+For example, recent improvements in thermoelectric conversion efficiency have made thermoelectric materials attractive to the automotive industry for waste heat recovery applications, as well as in the environmental area for reliable solid-state refrigeration.
+Batteries have experienced fast-growing interest driven by new demands from a wide spectrum of applications.
+Specific research opportunities include (1) crystal structure and property relationships and measurements of novel thermoelectric and battery materials (Seebeeck coefficient, electrical resistivity, and thermal conductivity for thermoelectrics, and ionic conductivity for solid-state battery materials), (2) development of standard reference materials for battery material measurements, (3) deposition of combinatorial thin film libraries using a state-of-the-art sputtering/pulsed laser tool, (4) utilization of NIST first-in-world high-throughput techniques for mapping Seebeck coefficient and electricity resistivity for thermoelectrics.
+Plans are being developed for mapping ionic conductivity of solid-state electrolytes for battery applications, (5) understanding of battery degradation mechanisms.
+The thermoelectric and battery materials of interest include thin films, single crystals, and bulk materials.
+Opportunities also exist to investigate other materials and develop additional high-throughput methods for photovoltaics and photocatalysis for sustainable energy applications.

-Batteries; Combinatorial methods; Energy conversion materials; Photocatalysis; Photovoltaics; Super-capacitors; Sustainable energy; Thermoelectric materials; Thin films and multilayer structures;
+Solid-state batteries; Thermoelectric materials; Energy conversion materials; Combinatorial methods; Photocatalysis; Photovoltaics; Sustainable energy; Thin films and multilayer structures

 Open to U.S. citizens